-Please note that you are expected to complete the assignments, discussions, and modules for this course without the use of AI.
+Please note that you are expected to complete the assignments, discussions, and modules for this course without the use of AI to allow development of the requite skills in course materials and to ensure that students develop critical thinking skills and analytical skills effectively.
 Any responses provided, which are generated by AI will be deemed to be consistent with plagiarism, cheating and violative of the policies on Academic Dishonesty.